42sol-eu/hands/docs/contributing.md

 There are many ways to contribute to this project:

-- 📝 **Documentation**: Improve existing docs or add new content
+- **Documentation**: Improve existing docs or add new content
-- 🛠️ **Tools**: Add new testing tools or update existing tool information
+- **Tools**: Add new testing tools or update existing tool information
-- 💡 **Best Practices**: Share your testing experience and methodologies
+- **Best Practices**: Share your testing experience and methodologies
-- 🐛 **Bug Reports**: Report issues with the documentation or examples (check if they are closly connected to one of our packages and post them there if possible.)
+- **Defect Reports**: Report issues with the documentation or examples (check if they are closly connected to one of our packages and post them there if possible.)
 - ✨ **Feature Requests**: Suggest new sections or improvements (in this repository we want to pick bones with you, tell us what we are missing to make your testing experiance even better.)

 ## Getting Start